floragunncom/search-guard-helm/README.md

  | rbac.create | Feature to create Kubernetes entities for Role-based access control in the Kubernetes cluster | true |
  | service.httpPort | Port to be exposed by Elasticsearch service in the cluster | 9200 |
  | service.transportPort | Port to be exposed by Elasticsearch service for transport communication in the cluster | 9300 |

-## Examples

-Search Guard Helm charts provides six usage scenario that deploys 4-nodes Elasticsearch cluster which includes master, ingest, data and kibana nodes.
-These examples could be used only for testing purposes.
-All examples were tested with Helm v3.2.4 and Minikube v1.11.0.
-The examples covers following cases:
- * basic setup which includes self-signed certificates for transport and http communication in the cluster
- * setup with custom Elasticsearch and Search Guard configuration
- * setup with custom Elasticsearch and Kibana services